 - Start or continue your search for community and college scholarships.

 - Register for and submit the CSS profile if any of the colleges you are applying to require it.
 There are over 400 institutions that require this additional financial aid application!

-- Remember the CSU application deadline is also Nov.
+- Remember the UC and CSU application deadline is Nov.
 30th.